MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/makeset-aggfunction.md

 ---
 title: make_set() (aggregation function) - Azure Data Explorer
-description: Learn how to use the make_set() function to return a JSON array of the values that the expression takes in the group. ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022
+description: Learn how to use the make_set() function to return a JSON array of the distinct values that the expression takes in the group. ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022